Tornado outbreak of April 4–5, 1977

-A violent severe weather outbreak struck the Southeast on April 4–5, 1977.
-A total of 22 tornadoes touched down with the strongest ones occurring in Mississippi, Alabama, and Georgia.
-The strongest was a catastrophic F5 tornado that struck the northern Birmingham, Alabama, suburbs during the afternoon of Monday, April 4.
-In addition to this tornado, several other tornadoes were reported from the same system in the Midwest, Alabama, Georgia, Mississippi and North Carolina.
-One tornado in Floyd County, Georgia, killed one person, and another fatality was reported east of Birmingham in St. Clair County.
-In the end, the entire outbreak directly caused 24 deaths and 158 injuries.
+Throughout the period of April 4–5, 1977, a violent severe weather outbreak impacted the Southeastern United States.
+A total of 22 tornadoes touched down during this outbreak sequence, with the strongest tornado of the outbreak being a catastrophic and fatal F5 tornado that struck Metro Birmingham during the afternoon hours of April 4.
+In addition to this tornado, several other tornadoes were reported from the same system, primarily extending across the U.S. states of Alabama, Georgia, and Mississippi.
+Scattered tornado activity and severe weather were also reported in Indiana, Kentucky, Missouri, North Carolina, Pennsylvania, and Virginia.
+The outbreak resulted in 24 deaths — 22 from the Birmingham F5 tornado, one from an F2 tornado in St. Clair County, Alabama, and one from an F3 tornado in Floyd County, Georgia.
+158 injuries were also reported.
 The storm system also caused the crash of Southern Airways Flight 242, which killed 72 and injured 22.
 (Note: An outbreak is generally defined as a group of at least six tornadoes (the number sometimes varies slightly according to local climatology) with no more than a six-hour gap between individual tornadoes.
 An outbreak sequence, prior to (after) the start of modern records in 1950, is defined as a period of no more than two (one) consecutive days without at least one significant (F2 or stronger) tornado.)